wizard97/3400_team5electricboogaloo/docs/Lab2Page.md

 #### Testing the Microphone and FFT_ADC_Serial sketch

 We started off by seeing the kind of output the microphone had by hooking it up to the oscilloscope.
 Initially, it had a relatively small output.
 To address this problem we approached it two different ways.
-We created an non-inverting amplifier and then we used the small circuitry attached to the microphone itself.
+We created an non-inverting amplifier and  we also tried using the small circuitry attached to the microphone itself.

 The microphone's own adujustable gain proved to be enough to get a large output for reading the frequency.
 We were able to adjust that gain by raising the pot on the back of the microphone to max.
 [Microphone product on Adafruit. contains details and datasheet](https://www.adafruit.com/product/1063) (insert picture of the us reading the 660 Hz frequency with just microphone 5V pk-pk)